How to: Configure Row Level Security (RLS)

 Webdashboard can have the exact same report in multiple Workspaces.
 So when you connect a role to a report in one Workspace, it doesn’t apply to the same report if it’s in another workspace.

-Row Level security is applies for all users that has access to the workspace.
+Row Level Security is applies for all users that has access to the workspace.
 There is no way to add row level security to a specific user or group with a Workspace.

 For Example: